ChandaniSahu/TaskManagementSystem/README.md

-# Project Management Tool
+# Task Management Tool
-This web application is a project management tool designed for developers to organize and track their tasks and projects effectively.
-It allows users to create projects, manage tasks and subtasks, set deadlines, and track progress through a dashboard.
-The application is ideal for developers who need to keep track of various stages of project development.
+This web application is a task management system that helps users organize, manage, and track tasks along with their subtasks in a simple and interactive way.
+Users can monitor progress visually, manage deadlines, and stay updated on task status from a central dashboard.
+It is useful for individuals or teams who want clear control over their work.

 ## Live Link
 You can visit here : https://chandani-project-management.netlify.app/

 ## Features

+- **Create Tasks:**
-- Create a Project: Developers can create a new project and describe the main task.
-Example: Building a "Personal Diary" application.
+  Users can create a main task and add a clear description.
+  *Example: Build a “Personal Diary” application.*

+- **Add Subtasks:**
-- Add Subtasks: Within each project, users can define specific subtasks (e.g., signup, login, create note, edit note).
+  Each task can be broken into smaller subtasks such as signup, login, create note, and edit note.

-- Set Deadlines: Each task and subtask can have a deadline to ensure proper time management.

-- Track Progress: Users can track the completion status of tasks and subtasks.
-The progress is updated in real-time based on task completion.
+- **Set Deadlines:**
+  Users can assign deadlines to both tasks and subtasks for better time planning.

+- **Interactive Progress Tracking:**
+  Progress updates automatically as subtasks are completed.
+Users can clearly see how much work is done and how much is left.

+- **Edit Tasks and Subtasks:**
-- Edit Tasks and Subtasks: Users can modify or update their tasks and subtasks, including deadlines or descriptions.
+  Tasks and subtasks can be updated anytime, including their name, description, or deadline.

-- Dashboard View: The main dashboard displays a summary of all projects, showing key information such as:

-    Tasks completed

-    Progress towards completion
+- **Dashboard Overview:**
+  The dashboard shows:
+  - Completed tasks
+  - Overall progress

-    Upcoming deadlines
+  - Upcoming and missed deadlines

-- Timer: A timer feature is included for each task and project to track time taken and time remaining until the deadline.

-- Deadline Notifications: Users are notified when a deadline is approaching or missed.
+- **Time Tracking:**
+  A built-in timer helps track time spent on each task and subtask.

 ## Technologies Used

-- Frontend: HTML, CSS, JavaScript (React.js or similar framework)
+- Frontend: ReactJs , Tailwind CSS

-- Backend: Node.js (Express.js) or similar
+- Backend: Node.js (Express.js)

-- Database: MongoDB or MySQL
+- Database: MongoDB

-- Authentication: JWT (JSON Web Tokens) or OAuth
+- Authentication: JWT (JSON Web Tokens)

 - Other Libraries: Moment.js (for handling deadlines and dates)